How To Store Christmas Ornaments — 5 Neat Ways to Keep Your Precious Decorations Safe and Sound

 If you're no stranger to the craft room and have a bunch of fat quarters to spare, they can be used to protect your Christmas tree decorations from damage.

 You don't even have to sew anything to do this: wrapping fabric around your ornaments and then securing the ends of the fabric together with an elastic band will do in a pinch.
 It's not the best method to store decorations but it will stop your ornaments from scratching one another.
-Although it's recommended to avoid using fabrics with a silky sheen as those will be slippery, potentially making your decorations harder to handle.
+However, it's recommended to avoid using fabrics with a silky sheen as those will be slippery, potentially making your decorations harder to handle.

 This is a good alternative to newspaper for those who have no current ornament storage as newspaper can actually harm your decorations in the long run.